 (2) During a proceeding in which a Councilmember would be required to take action in any matter that is prohibited under subsection (a) of this section, the Chairman shall:

-(A) Read the statement provided in subsection (d)(1) of this section into the record of proceedings; and
+(A) Read the statement provided in paragraph (1) of this subsection into the record of proceedings; and

 (B) Excuse the elected official from votes, deliberations, and other actions on the matter.

-(C) No Councilmember excused from votes, deliberations, or other actions on a matter shall in any way participate in or attempt to influence the outcome of the particular matter in a manner that is likely to have a direct and predictable effect on the employee’s financial interests or the financial interests of a person closely affiliated with the employee.
+(3) No Councilmember excused from votes, deliberations, or other actions on a matter shall in any way participate in or attempt to influence the outcome of the particular matter in a manner that is likely to have a direct and predictable effect on the employee’s financial interests or the financial interests of a person closely affiliated with the employee.

 (e) Specific Conflict Situations.